jmarrietar/laravel/readme.md

 ##Problems

-I had problems implementing social authentication for larvalel and with configuration at AWS.
-I deployed the app to the server but i think i missed something with regards to folder permissions.
+I had problems implementing social authentication for larvalel and with configuration with AWS.
+I deployed the app to the server but it didnt show public floder I think missed something with regards to folder permissions.

 My url is :  http://ec2-52-37-138-24.us-west-2.compute.amazonaws.com/laravel/laravel/